jbananak-jfrog/ReadME-ML/docs/JFROG ML/jfrog-ai-catalog/connect-ai-providers/index.md

 ## How to Get API Keys for External Providers

-API keys serve as unique identifiers used to authenticate requests from external applications or users to the service provider’s API.
+API keys serve as unique identifiers used to authenticate requests from external applications or users to the service provider's API.
 To enhance your JFrog ML workflows with integrated trading and AI models, acquiring API keys from external providers, such as Gemini and OpenAI, is essential.
 These keys enable secure and efficient access to powerful functionalities, ensuring smooth operations and automation.

 You can integrate several accounts from OpenAI, AWS, and Anthropic, each with your own unique API keys or authentication tokens.
 Each of these provider accounts can manage multiple models offered by the respective providers.